gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Formations Guide.md

 **Beta 1.17.40.21**
 - Flowers in Meadows can replace blocks from structures like village houses, which can make Discontinued Block Formations

+**1.18.0**
+- Placing walls under floating candles will cause the walls to fully stretch
+- Scaffolding at y=1 will not update and fall if there is no block below it

+**Beta 1.18.10.24 (Experimental)**
+- Glow Lichen can be placed on Frog Eggs